hknutzen/Netspoc/technical.markdown

 routers with stronger filter types still have to filter information coming from routers with weaker filter types, letting pass more information.

-{% include image.html src="./images/crosslink.png" description="Routers connected by crosslink network." %}
+{% include image.html src="./images/crosslink.png" title="" description="Routers connected by crosslink network." %}

 Netspoc processes every crosslink network to identify the adjacent routers with weakest filter strength.
 The hardware of the appropriate